 Curious how to make Roasted Brussels Sprouts with Garlic?
 I roast them at a high heat so they will purposefully get that gorgeous char... because that's where the magic happens.
 The Hubs HATES burnt food... he will not even eat toast with a little bit of dark brown... but LOVES these nearly charred sprouts.
 I purposefully let them stay in the oven just long enough to almost caramelize.
 The nearly charred parts are actually my favorite.

-- Line a sheet pan with foil and pre-heat the oven.
+- Line a sheet pan with foil and pre-heat the oven to a hot 450 degrees.

-- Toss the Brussels sprouts in the olive oil, lemon, garlic powder, salt, and pepper.
+- Toss the Brussels sprouts in olive oil, lemon, garlic powder, salt, and pepper.
+If you are prepping them ahead of time put them in a ziplock bag to let them marinate.

 - Roast on high heat - 450 degrees - for 20 to 30 minutes.